|Home » ECONOMICS » Prices and support mechanisms » Overview of the different RES-E support schemes in EU-27 countries|

 Fixed FIT for PV

 Obligation (based on TGCs) on electricity producers and importers.
-Certificates are issued for RES-E capacity during the first 12 years of operation, except for biomass, which receives certificates for 100% of electricity production for the first eight years and 60% for the next four years.
+Certificates are issued for RES-E capacity during the first 12 years of operation, except for biomass, which receives certificates for 100 per cent of electricity production for the first eight years and 60 per cent for the next four years.

 Separate fixed FIT for PV, differentiated by size, and building integrated.
 Guaranteed for 20 years.
 Increases annually in line with retail price index.

 Quota obligation system (since 2002) no TGCs, combined with FITs (phased out in 2003)